megaport/terraform-provider-megaport/README.md

 data "megaport_location" "alternative" {
   name = "NextDC B1"  # Names can change, but currently supported }

+# 💡 TIP: Save the location ID for future use
+output "location_id_for_nextdc_b1" {
+  value = data.megaport_location.alternative.id
+  description = "Location ID for NextDC B1 - save this for consistent future references" }

+# Then use the saved ID in future configurations:
+# data "megaport_location" "stable_reference" {
+#   id = 5  # Use the ID from the output above
+# }
 ```

 ### 🔧 Migration Guide